moe-tron/moetron/README.md

 It's kind of a pain to set up everything...
 Honestly I'd just try to get StyleGAN2 running first on your machine, then you'll know that this will work.
 After you get it working, you should just need discord py and to set up your bot w/ discord to get your key.

-Off the top of my head the requirements are:
+Off the top of my head the requirements for windows are:
 * Python 3.7 (3.8 or newer won't work)
-* Tensorflow-gpu 1.14
 * CUDA 10.0
 * cuDNN 7.5 or newer
 * Visual Studio 2017 w/ MSVC

-* Discord py
-* Pillow
-* numpy
+You can install python reqs using `pip install -r requirements.txt`

 You can test CUDA by running test_nvcc.cu